ChrisR08/HTML_CSS_JS-Food-Blog-Site/README.md

 ![Step 3: Install the Live Server extension in Visual Studio Code and launch the project](/images/step-3.png)

-That's it!
-You should now be able to view the project in your web browser by navigating to `http://localhost:5500` in your preferred browser.
+That's it...
+You should now be able to view the project in your web browse!